Are you dating, moving in with a new partner, or thinking about getting remarried, perhaps following a separation, divorce or death of a spouse?

 Many public libraries and community centres in Nova Scotia offer free computer courses to help you learn more about using technology and the internet.
 You can also go to getcybersafe.gc.ca under 'Seniors Online' for more information about staying safe online.

 What safety steps should I take if I’m meeting someone for the first time?

-While dating and meeting new people is fun, there are fraudsters who try to take advantage of these situations.
-Until you get to know your new friend better, here are some things you can do to protect yourself:
+Until you get to know your new friend better, here are some things you can do to help you stay safe: